SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Removing-Dead-or-Unreachable-Code.md

 # Conclusion

 Cleaning up dead/unreachable code is an essential component of the deobfuscation process.
-I would recommend doing at least twice per program:
+I would recommend doing it at least twice per program:

 1. Firstly, at the start of the deobfuscation process.
-This will make the obfuscated script much more managable to navigate, as you can focus on the important parts of the program instead of junk code
+This will make the obfuscated script much more manageable to navigate, as you can focus on the important parts of the program instead of junk code

 2. At the end of the deobfuscation process, as part of the clean-up stage.
-Simplfying obfuscated code tends to reveal more dead code that can be removed, and removing it at the end results in a cleaner final product.
+Simplifying obfuscated code tends to reveal more dead code that can be removed, and removing it at the end results in a cleaner final product.

 This article also gave a nice introduction to one of the useful Babel API methods.
 Unfortunately, there isn't much good documentation out there aside from the [Babel Plugin Handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md).
 However, you can discover a lot more useful features Babel has to offer by reading its source code, or using the debugger of an IDE to list and test helper methods (the latter of which I personally prefer 😄).